 This river — our river — drew us in, settled us down, aided us in our quest for survival, and provided a firm foundation upon which generation after generation would build, expand, and prosper.

-This river — our river, the Trinity River — has a wide and varied history which is largely unknown to those of us that live within its watershed.
+Our river, the Trinity River, has a wide and varied history that is largely unknown to those of us who live within its watershed.
 It will most certainly play an integral role in shaping how we adapt to the future.

 The importance of the Trinity River from both a natural and a cultural aspect cannot be ignored.
-The approximately 18,000 square miles and all or part of 38 counties that are encompassed within its watershed comprise an immense area that supports an abundance of wildlife.
+The approximately 18,000 square miles and all or part of 38 counties encompassed within its watershed comprise an immense area that supports abundant wildlife.

 Along the way, our river traverses many different physiographic areas.
 It heads in the Cross Timbers, Grand Prairie, and Blackland Belt, flows through the Post Oak Belt and Piney Woods, and then continues through the Coastal plains on its way to the Gulf.
 There, it empties into Trinity Bay northeast of Galveston.

-Of course, a river of this size must pass through a lot of humanity.
+Of course, a river of this size must pass through much of humanity.

 It is no coincidence our river runs along such inhabited areas.
-The founding of both Dallas and Fort Worth occurred because of the Trinity River: There were no natural lakes, and very few springs, to provide for any kind of settlement.
-Our river provided easy and reliable access to water and, today, it is the thread connecting 22 reservoirs holding billions of gallons of life-giving water.
+The founding of both Dallas and Fort Worth occurred because of the Trinity River: There were no natural lakes and very few springs to provide for any settlement.
+Our river provided easy and reliable access to water, and today, it is the thread connecting 22 reservoirs holding billions of gallons of life-giving water.

-Traversing Texas basically from north to south, our river is the longest river entirely within the state.
-It is the only river in North Texas that has spurred development of such immensely populated areas.
+Traversing Texas from north to south, our river is the longest in the state.
+It is the only river in North Texas that has spurred the development of such immensely populated areas.
 It nourishes our insatiable need for water.
 It is the lifeblood of our megalopolis.